Influences

 Books:

 Arsen Lupin series (By Maurice LeBlanc) - This series was my first love as a child.
 I started reading the translated (in Chinese) Arsen Lupin series when I was around six or seven years old, and the vivid imagery and mood from the series are still lush and alive in my mind to this day.
 Written in 1905 and on by french author Maurice LeBlanc, Arsen Lupin is the ultimate gentleman master criminal turned detective.
 He is Sherlock Holmes meets James Bond, with the heart of Robin Hood.
 He has gone up against Sherlock Holmes in a couple of the books, and always defeated him.
 Lupin is an extrodinary character, one that I'm surprised is almost completely obscure in the U.S..
 He is passionate, intelligent, noble, moral, romantic, creative, and athletic.
 His mastery of disguise is unchallenged, and his courage is unmatched.
-I havn't been able to find the series in English.
-If you have seen it, please email me.

 Video games:

 Half-Life - This is the game that turned me into a true gamer.
-Prior to playing Half-Life, I was just a casual gamer, but this game stunned me with its brilliant design, captivating story, intense atmosphere, awesome implementation of sound and music, and very smart AI enemies.
+Prior to playing Half-Life, I was just a casual gamer, but this game stunned me with its brilliant design, captivating and immersive story, intense atmosphere, awesome implementation of sound and music, and very smart AI enemies.
 A true classic, and a masterpiece.

 Portal - A complete surprise and one of the most original, entertaining, humorous, yet simple games ever made.